brian-gonzalez/MegaMenu/README.md

 **hoverDelay**: [Integer] *Default: 0*.
 When hovering, set a wait time (in milliseconds) before setting the 'trigger' and 'target' as active after hovering out of it.

+**reInitOnBreakpointChange**: [Boolean] *Default: false*.
+Re-initializes MegaMenu when entering different configured breakpoints.
+Defaults to false cause generally this is not something that is necessary, however this feature can be useful when different breakpoints contain distinct sets of events, callbacks, and 'trigger' selectors.

 **responsive**: [Object] Specify settings for specific breakpoints.
 This is great for when you need different viewports to have different functionality.

 Parameters: